-- 1. To be treated with dignity and respect and in a non-judgmental manner. - 2.
-To receive a written statement of any and all charges. - 3.
-To receive a written and timely notice of the date, time and place of any hearing. - 4.
-To have an Advisor, as outlined above, accompany them throughout any student conduct hearing, meeting, or interview. - 5.
-To have the opportunity to meet with a staff member prior to a hearing to discuss the adjudication process, if requested. - 6.
-To hear and respond to the information that supports the charges against him/her. - 7.
-To provide a written statement and/or verbal information on his/her own behalf. - 8.
-To receive nondiscriminatory treatment with regard to race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or any other category protected by applicable State or Federal law. - 9.
-To have case information be held in confidence by student conduct personnel as well as Hearing Panel members (with the exception of College personnel or other parties who have a legitimate need to know).

-- 10. To receive a written and timely notice of the outcome of any hearing. - 11.
-If found "in violation", to receive written and timely notice detailing any assigned sanctions and any relevant appeal process. - 12.
+- GG.
+To be treated with dignity and respect and in a non-judgmental manner. - HH.
+To receive a written statement of any and all charges. - II.
+To receive a written and timely notice of the date, time and place of any hearing. - JJ.
+To have an Advisor, as outlined above, accompany them throughout any student conduct hearing, meeting, or interview. - KK.
+To have the opportunity to meet with a staff member prior to a hearing to discuss the adjudication process, if requested. - LL.
+To hear and respond to the information that supports the charges against them. - MM.
+To provide a written statement and/or verbal information on the student's own behalf. - NN.
+To receive nondiscriminatory treatment with regard to race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or any other category protected by applicable State or Federal law. - OO.
+To have case information be held in confidence by student conduct personnel as well as Hearing Panel members (with the exception of College personnel or other parties who have a legitimate need to know). - PP. To receive a written and timely notice of the outcome of any hearing. - QQ.
+If found "in violation", to receive written and timely notice detailing any assigned sanctions and any relevant appeal process. - RR.
 To be informed of all College resources as available and applicable, including counseling services.